McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/children/children-1/children-1-1/children-1-1-2/_index.en.md

 +++
-description = "This is a non-hidden demo child page of a hidden parent page" title = "page 1-1-2"
+description = "This is a demo child page" title = "page 1-1-2"
 +++

-This is a **non-hidden** demo child page of a hidden parent page.
+This is a plain demo child page.